 What if I want to complete the entire series without attending any classes?

-You are welcome to use materials developed for our classes, which are available online as well, but we wouldn’t be able to provide assistance beyond how to access the materials, nor would we proctor proficiency tests or issue any certificates.
-Our study materials are tailored for Windows 7, Microsoft Office 2010, Internet Explorer v.9 and Yahoo web-based email.
-While these materials are online and can be accessed from a home computer, they are designed for use in the Computer Lab.
-We have certain settings on our computer software which may not look or behave like the software on your computer.
+All of our lesson plans and course materials are available online.
+However, if you have questions, we cannot provide assistance beyond how to access the materials, nor can we proctor proficiency tests or issue any certificates.
+Our lesson plans are tailored for Windows 7, Microsoft Office 2010, and Internet Explorer 11.
+We also have certain settings on our Lab computers which may not look or behave like the software on your home computer.